-6.1 With the inclusion of the recommendations in this report, it is considered that the Test Valley Local Plan would contain a sufficient policy framework to protect all European sites from adverse effects on integrity, either alone or in combination with other plans and projects.
+6.1 The Council is in the process of preparing its draft Local Plan, which includes additional housing allocations to those identified at the Regulation 18 Stage 2 consultation in 2024.
+Additional evidence is being collated or work undertaken in relation to some of the identified impact pathways that will refine the approach taken as the plan preparation progresses.
+With the inclusion of the recommendations in this report, it is considered that the Test Valley Local Plan would contain a sufficient policy framework to protect all Habitat sites from adverse effects on integrity, either alone or in combination with other plans and projects.
 Such recommendations should be addressed prior to the submission of the Local Plan for examination.